Big Hero 6 (film): Possible sequel

 On February 18, 2015, the film's directors, Don Hall and Chris Williams, said a sequel was possible.
-Hall added, "Having said that, of course, we love these characters, and the thought of working with them again some day definitely has its appeal."
+Hall added, "Having said that, of course, we love these characters, and the thought of working with them again some day definitely has its benefits."
 In March 2015, Genesis Rodriguez told MTV that a sequel was being considered, saying, "…There's nothing definitive.
 There's talks of something happening.
 We just don't know what yet."
 In April 2015, Stan Lee mentioned a projected sequel as one of several that he understood were in Marvel's plans for upcoming films.
 In March 2021, head animator Zach Parrish expressed a desire for a sequel, "There have definitely been stories told beyond...
 I think there's still a lot of potential.
 There's still plenty of time.
 The beauty of animation is that can pick up the story at the very end of Big Hero, or we could jump in time.
 We could go wherever we want, since it's animation."